In echoes of Obama, Romney seeks to adopt mantle of change

 “Slow economic growth means slow job growth and declining take-home pay.
 This is what four years of President Obama’s policies have produced,” he said.

-His speech lacked specifics on what exactly Romney would do to boost the economy other than his five priorities of boosting energy production and trade, improving education, cutting debt and deficits and building small businesses.

-Instead, he focused on the big picture, the challenges that await the next president, and stressed he would not replicate Obama’s 2009 $787 billion job stimulus package.
+His speech excerpts lacked specifics on what exactly Romney would do to boost the economy.
+Instead, it focused on the big picture, the challenges that await the next president, and stressed he would not replicate Obama’s 2009 job stimulus package.

 “This is not the time to double down on the trickle-down government policies that have failed us.
-It is time for new, bold changes that measure up to the moment, that can bring America’s families the certainty that the future will be better than the past,” he said.
+It is time for new, bold changes that measure up to the moment, that can bring America’s families the certainty that the future will be better than the past,” he will say.

 Polls show a race that is too close to call.
 Romney, the underdog all year, made up ground during three presidential debates with Obama this month and vaulted into an even position with the Democratic incumbent.